chiemezie1/alx-higher_level_programming/0x10-python-network_0/README.md

 - `100 Informational`: The request was received, but not processed.
 - `200 OK`: The request was successful.
 - `300 Redirect`: The request was redirected.
-- `404 Not Found`: The requested resource could not be found.
+- `400 Bad Request`: The server could not understand the request.
 - `500 Internal Server Error`: The server encountered an error.

 ## HTTP Cookie